 The Decision You Think You Made (But Haven’t Really)

-• We say we’re all in on building our coaching business, but we keep questioning whether we’re ready.
+We say we’re committed to building our coaching business, but we keep questioning whether we’re ready.

-This week, let’s dive into why indecision is so costly and how to recognize if you’ve actually made a decision—or if you’re just circling around it.
+If you’ve been stuck in a loop of indecision, let’s take a closer look at why it’s so costly—and how to recognize if you’ve actually made a decision, or if you’re just circling around it.

 The Hidden Costs of Not Really Deciding